 Recent breakthroughs in composite 3D printing have made it easier than ever to create composite parts.
 Composites are made of a reinforcement (such as carbon fiber) and a matrix (such as a polymer) to combine the benefits of both.
-Composites offer higher mechanical properties than traditional materials.
+Composites offer improved mechanical properties over traditional materials.
 In the past, engineers who wanted the benefits of composites had to undergo a time-consuming and difficult lay-up fabrication process.
 With composite 3D printing, you can have a high-performance part in hand within hours instead of weeks.
-Magnetic 3D printing allows you to adjust the material properties voxel by voxel, giving engineers full control over their materials.
+Magnetic 3D printing leverages FEA software input to optimize the part for its application voxel-by-voxel, giving engineers full control over their materials.

 Carbon fiber boasts a better strength-to-weight ratio than any metal.
 It’s used to make products stronger, stiffer, and more lightweight.
 Carbon fiber makes aircraft, cars, and bikes faster and more efficient.

-Each year, professional 3D printing becomes more advanced.
-The 3D printing industry as a whole is shifting away from the consumer space and toward professional and industrial 3D printing, creating prototypes, tools, and end-use products across industries.
-For many manufacturers, 3D printing has replaced traditional fabrication.
-The reason is clear: 3D printing saves time and money, no matter the material.
+Each year, additive manufacturing applications more advanced.
+The additive manufacturing industry as a whole is shifting away from the consumer space and toward professional and industrial 3D printing, creating prototypes, tools, and end-use products across industries.
+For many manufacturers, additive manufacturing has replaced traditional fabrication.
+As additive manufacturing materials evolve, more prototypes, tools, and end-use parts are being printed to save engineers time and money.